Genuisux/Schemas-for-a-shopping-app/README.md

 **User story**: As a shopper, I want to be able to browse a catalog of products and add items to my shopping cart.
 I also want to be able to view the contents of my cart and adjust the quantity of items in my cart.
 Finally, I want to be able to place an order and receive confirmation of my order.

-Tasks:

-1. Analyze the requirements for the shopping app, including the entities (e.g. products, customers, orders) and their relationships.
-2. Design the NoSQL schema for the shopping app based on the requirements.
-3. Create a repository and push the schema designs.
-4. Add the possible API endpoints to the README.md of the GitHub repository.
-5. Submit your GitHub link.

 ## Solution

 ### Requirements: